Frequently Asked Questions

 Q: How do I find out about FMERA’s public offerings?

-A: As part of its Sales/Leasing Regulations (see below for more information), FMERA advertises a notice of each solicitation for sealed bids on our website and on the New Jersey Business Portal, as well as Public/Legal Notices in the Star Ledger and Asbury Park Press.
-Sign up for FMERA’s public offering email list or newsletter today to stay informed!
+A: As part of its Sales/Leasing Regulations (see below for more information), FMERA advertises a notice of each solicitation for sealed bids on our website, as well as Public/Legal Notices in the Star Ledger and Asbury Park Press.
+Sign up for FMERA’s public offering email list today to stay informed!

 Q: Who do I contact if I am interested in Fort property and would like more information?